Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Introduction

 \section{Introduction}

 In-context Learning (ICL) has emerged as a powerful capability alongside the development of scaled-up large language models (LLMs)~\citep{Brown2020LanguageMA}.
 By instructing LLMs using few-shot demonstration examples, ICL enables them to perform a wide range of tasks, such as text classification~\citep{Min2021NoisyCL} and mathematical reasoning~\citep{Wei2022ChainOT}.
 Since ICL does not require updates to millions or trillions of model parameters and relies on human-understandable natural language instructions~\citep{icl_survey}, it has become a promising approach for harnessing the full potentiality of LLMs.
-Despite its significance, the inner working mechanism of ICL remains an open question, garnering considerable interest from research communities~\citep{Xie2021AnEO,Oswald2022TransformersLI,dai2022can,olsson2022inductionhead}.
+Despite its significance, the inner working mechanism of ICL remains an open question, garnering considerable interest from research communities~\citep{Xie2021AnEO, dai2022can, Akyrek2022WhatLA, Li2023TransformersAA}.

 In this paper, we find that the label words serve as anchors that aggregate and distribute information in ICL.
-Specifically, we first visualize the attention interactive pattern between tokens with a GPT model~\citep{Brown2020LanguageMA} on sentiment analysis.
-As shown in Figure~\ref{fig:vis}, we have an intuitive observation that as the layer goes deeper, the label words in the demonstration will become more dominant for the prediction.
-To draw a clearer picture of this phenomenon, we compute two metrics based on saliency scores to portray the information flow in ICL and further propose the following hypothesis: \begin{mdframed}[backgroundcolor=teaserblue,hidealllines=true] \emph{Information Flow with Labels as Anchors}
+We first visualize the attention interactive pattern between tokens with a GPT model~\citep{Brown2020LanguageMA} on sentiment analysis (Figure~\ref{fig:vis}).
+Initial observations suggest that label words aggregate information in shallow layers and distribute it in deep layers.\footnote{In this paper, ``shallow'' or ``first'' layers refer to those closer to the input, while ``deep'' or ``last'' layers are closer to the output.
+Here, ``deep layers'' include those around the midpoint, e.g., layers 25-48 in a 48-layer GPT2-XL.} To draw a clearer picture of this phenomenon, we design two metrics based on saliency scores to portray the information flow in ICL and further propose the following hypothesis: \begin{mdframed}[backgroundcolor=teaserblue,hidealllines=true] \emph{Information Flow with Labels as Anchors}

 \HOne: In shallow layers, label words gather the information of demonstrations to form semantic representations for deeper layers.

 \HTwo: In deep layers, the model extracts the information from label words to form the final prediction. \end{mdframed}